dmbates/EnglishLexicon.jl/Notes.md

 - Duplicate demographic blocks at the end of 404DATA.LDT, Data3034.LDT, 436DATA.LDT, 520DATA.LDT, Data1016.LDT, Data1634.LDT, Data1988.LDT
     + recommend using the last one, because we assume errors were corrected
 - 426DATA.LDT, Data1004.LDT, Data1009.LDT, Data1018.LDT, Data2042.LDT, Data2446.LDT are missing all the information in the demographic block.
 Add missingstring entry to CSV.File call.
 - 620DATA.LDT is missing most of the information in the demographic block.
-Change the date of the MEQ test to 01-01-0000 so that it can be parsed as a Date.
 - Data1988.LDT is corrupt at sequence number 1744.
 Sequence number 1745 can be salvaged by inserting a newline but probably not 1744 (response time is incomplete).
 - Data1988.LDT is missing the header for the second session.
 - Data3572.LDT is corrupt at sequence number 1749.
 Sequence number 1750 can be salvaged by insterting a newline but not 1749